 How to perform exercises without a weight or an exercise band:

 - Pendulum swings: Lean forward and rest the arm that is not injured on a table.
 Do not round your back or lock your knees during the exercise.
 Let your other arm hang freely by your side.
 Gently swing your injured arm forward and backward, side to side, and in circles.

 - Shrugs: Stand with your arms by your side.
 Gently lift your shoulders up to your ears and hold for 5 seconds.
 With your shoulders lifted, pinch your shoulder blades together.
 Hold for 5 seconds.
 Slowly return to the starting position.

 How to exercise with a weight:

+Your healthcare provider or physical therapist will tell you how much weight to use.
+You may need to start with a light weight and work up to heavier weights.
 Hold a weight with your arm slightly in front of your body.
 Slowly raise your arm to the side with your thumb pointing up or down as directed.
 Stop when you reach the level of your shoulder.
 Hold for as many seconds as directed.
 Slowly return to the starting position.